-For Substantial/High Risk Projects: Draft assessments and reports, including any draft management plans, need to be disclosed 120 days prior to project approval or initiation of relevant activities (see Box 6).
+For Substantial/High Risk Projects: Draft assessments and reports, including any draft management plans, need to be disclosed 60 days for Substantial Risk projects and 120 days for High Risk projects prior to project approval or initiation of relevant activities (see Box 6).
 In addition, for ESIAs and SESAs a summary report of the draft must be prepared in order to provide an adequate, accurate and impartial evaluation and presentation of the issues and conclusions of the technical assessment.
 This summary report must be presented in an understandable format and in an appropriate language(s), including a non-technical summation that can be understood by many stakeholders in order to facilitate and encourage comments.
 Short summaries and graphic presentations will often be required to facilitate reading and understanding.